-As the Museum of the Moon tours, we will be collecting and comparing local stories and beliefs about the moon and highlighting the wonder of space science.
+As Museum of the Moon tours internationally it highlights local stories and beliefs about the moon and the wonder of space science.

 What do you think about when you gaze at the moon?
 Do you have religious, poetic, romantic or scientific thoughts perhaps?
 What cultural, historical, scientific or religious stories are associated with the moon for people in your country?
 Does your culture believe that the moon has a gender?